safdar-azeem/vue-ssr-lite/doc/useFetch.plan.md

 It must never be the mechanism that starts the request.
 This ordering is required to avoid a deadlock when async setup is currently waiting in `await useFetch()`.

+Each attached consumer receives its own logical execution promise even when multiple consumers share one physical entry promise.
+If consumer A cancels, A's promise settles immediately with cancellation state while the physical request and consumer B remain active. `onServerPrefetch()` and optional `await useFetch()` always observe the consumer promise, so cancelled async setup cannot remain suspended behind work it no longer owns.

 The `then()` behavior is fixed for the lifetime of the hook: